Identity tells you who someone is. Policy tells you what they're allowed to do. Neither tells you what they've actually done. That's the gap.

 When a transaction triggers a review, see the entity's full behavioral history instantly.
 Pattern recognition at the point of decision.

 Try the sandbox with a public API key.
 No account needed.
-Or start a 14-day free trial.

-Try the Sandbox Start Free Trial
+Try the Sandbox Talk to Sales